TheNetsky/Microsoft-Rewards-Script/README.md

 6. Run `npm run start` to start the built script

 ## Notes ##
 - If you end the script without closing the browser window first (only with headless as false), you'll be left with hanging chrome instances using resources.
-Use taskmanager to kill these or use the included `npm run chrome-kill-win` script.
+Use taskmanager to kill these or use the included `npm run kill-chrome-win` script.
 (Windows)
 - If you automate this script, set it to run at least 2 times a day to make sure it picked up all tasks, set `"runOnZeroPoints": false` so it doesn't run when no points are found.

 ## Docker (Experimental) ##